un-ts/synckit/.changeset/weak-yaks-remain.md

 "synckit": patch
 ---

-fix: pass PnP experimental loader to worker if it exists
+fix: pass yarn PnP experimental loader to worker if it exists